d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 To follow and try out the examples I present you in this article, I [prepared a playground repository on GitHub](https://github.com/d-koppenhagen/schematics-helpers-playground).
 Clone this repo and check out the `README.md` inside to get started with the playground. 🚀

-## Create an Angular Schematics example project
+## Create an Angular schematics example project

 First things first: We need a project where we can try things out.
-You can either use an existing Schematics project or simply create a new blank one:
+You can either use an existing schematics project or simply create a new blank one:

 ```bash
 npx @angular-devkit/schematics-cli blank --name=playground
 ```

-> If you are not familar with the basics of authoring Schematics, I recommend you to read the [Angular Docs](https://angular.io/guide/schematics-authoring) and the [blog post _"Total Guide To Custom Angular Schematics"_ by Tomas Trajan](https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4) first.
+> If you are not familar with the basics of authoring schematics, I recommend you to read the [Angular Docs](https://angular.io/guide/schematics-authoring) and the [blog post _"Total Guide To Custom Angular schematics"_ by Tomas Trajan](https://medium.com/@tomastrajan/total-guide-to-custom-angular-schematics-5c50cf90cdb4) first.

 After setting up the new blank project we should have this file available: `src/playground/index.ts`.